CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 python3 display_running_config.py
 ```

-- Observe the output in the Terminal, which should look something like this (truncated for brevity):
+- Observe the output in the Terminal, which should look something like this (*greatly* truncated for brevity):

 Here is the RUNNING CONFIG returned from the NETCONF request: